nodejs/node-addon-api/doc/basic_types.md

 Returns an empty array.

-If an error occurs, a `Napi::Error` will get thrown.
+If an error occurs, a `Napi::Error` will be thrown.
 If C++ exceptions are not being used, callers should check the result of `Env::IsExceptionPending` before attempting to use the returned value.